siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 ## ORM / ORM Concepts - 8 - Shortcomings / Criticism

 * ORMs are a mere abstraction of the relational database
-    * Object Orientation != Relational, mapping causes issues!
+    * Object Orientation != Relational, mapping causes issues.
     * They introduce another layer of complexity
     * Even though this new layer of complexity is not a black box (in almost all cases), debugging can still be tedious, if the problem is situated within the guts of the ORM
 * ORMs can be slow